The undeniable benefits of omega-3 for your health - VITBLISS

 Food Sources of Omega-3

-Try using omega-3-rich oils such as flaxseed oil or chia seed oil as dressings.
-This is a simple and effective way to increase your daily intake.
+Using omega-3-rich oils, such as flaxseed oil or chia seed oil, as salad dressings is another convenient way to increase intake as part of everyday meals.

 Omega-3